dbt-labs/docs.getdbt.com/website/docs/docs/cloud/dbt-cloud-ide/ide-glossary.md

 #### Git Repository link
 The Git Repository Link displays the name of the active branch.
 Clicking this element will hyperlink to your repository, pinned to that same branch.
+Available for Github or Gitlab repos on multi-tenant dbt Cloud.

 #### Documentation site button
 The Documentation Site button links to the static dbt Documentation site powered by the most recently generated dbt artifacts in the IDE.
 This button is clickable once a `dbt docs generate` command is successfully invoked in the Command Bar.